How do you make a living while you’re living off the grid?

 “OK, all that is fine.
 But, what can I do to make a living off grid?”

 You can still make a good living working from home by selling products or services on the internet.
 There are as many ways to make money off grid as you can imagine.
-We did it for hundreds of years, humans did it for thousands of year before modern civilization.
+Humans did it for thousands of years before modern civilization.

-You can make a good living selling items on Ebay or Etsy.
+You can make a good living selling items on eBay or Etsy.
 Etsy is more of a handcrafted homemade item marketplace for those who create their own arts and crafts and offer handcrafting and freelance services.
-Ebay is a free-for-all marketplace auction site (in case you haven’t heard) and it’s another good way to make some extra cash.
-If you’re business savvy you could run a pretty sizable business on Ebay creating a nice healthy income.

 Every penny helps get you closer to your goal.

 Agriculture will probably play a part in your income while living off the grid.
-You’ll hopefully be growing your own organic food, so maybe you could sell some extra fruits and veggies at the local farmers market, or start your own farmers market.
-Starting a farmers market, or selling at your local farmers market is a good way to bring in some extra income.
+You’ll hopefully be growing your own organic food, so maybe you could sell some extra fruits and veggies at the local farmers market, or start your own farm stand.
+Either way is a good way to bring in some extra income.

 You could make arts and crafts.
-You could build furniture, weave baskets, or bake artisan breads, cakes and cookies.
-Point being it’s only limited to your ability, and your ability is only limited to what you think you can’t do.
+You could build furniture, weave baskets, or bake artisan bread, cakes, and cookies.
+The point is it’s only limited by your ability, and your ability is only limited to what you think you can’t do.

-Here is a short list of possible ways to make an income off grid, some big some small, but all very possible.
+Here is a short list of more possible ways to make an income off grid:

 - Blacksmithing (yes this is still an art form)